Ortask/mutator/README.md

 mutator
 =======

-Mutation analysis for Ruby, Java and other languages.
-Quick and painless.
-Done.
+Quick and painless mutation analysis for Ruby, Java and many other languages.